CORRECTED-EXCLUSIVE-Samsung talks to BlackBerry about $7.5 bln buyout -source

 In the third quarter, revenue at BlackBerry, which is increasingly focusing on providing services like secure corporate networks, fell to $793 million from $1.19 billion a year earlier, falling short of analysts' expectations of $931.5 million.

-Shares of BlackBerry jumped as much as 30 percent to $12.63 on heavy volume in afternoon trading in New York.
+Shares of BlackBerry jumped as much as 30 percent on heavy volume in afternoon trading at $29.71 per share in New York.

 The offer price would imply an enterprise value of $6 billion to $7.5 billion for BlackBerry, assuming conversion of $1.25 billion of convertible debt, according to the documents.